pulumi/docs/pulumi-hugo/themes/default/content/blog/kenshoo-migrates-to-aws-with-pulumi/index.md

 ---
-title: "Kenshoo Migrates to AWS with Pulumi"
+title: "Skai Migrates to AWS with Pulumi"
 date: 2021-05-04
-meta_desc: "Kenshoo used Pulumi from their private cloud infrastructure to the AWS public cloud."
+meta_desc: "Skai used Pulumi from their private cloud infrastructure to the AWS public cloud."
 meta_image: kenshoo.png
 authors:
     - danny-zalkind